 string of nickels

 A classic houseplant, the Boston fern (Nephrolepis exaltata) offers bright greenery and happy little vines and leaves wherever they are placed.
-Though they aren’t difficult to care for, a few specific instructions makes growing a happy plant much easier.
-Daily checks to make sure the soil is properly watered, along with indirect light, humidity and cool temperatures help this plant to thrive.
+Though they aren’t difficult to care for, a few specific instructions make growing a happy plant much easier.
+Daily checks to make sure the soil is properly watered, along with indirect light, humidity, and cool temperatures, help this plant thrive.

 Though the maidenhair fern (Adiantum) is known as being a finicky plant, thoughtful care and attention will be rewarded with lovely delicate leaves.
-Indirect light, constant temperatures, humidity and moist soil is essential to keeping this plant thriving.
+Indirect light, constant temperatures, humidity, and moist soil are essential to keep this plant thriving.
 Maidenhair fern care might not be simple, but delicate cascading leaves make the more intensive care worth it.

 chinese money plant

 Quirky, circular leaves that splay outwards are a defining feature of the Chinese money plant (Pilea peperomioides).
 Though it may not trail down with thick vines from a hanging planter, they cheekily peek over the edges of whatever planter they’re potted in.
 These cheerful plants love bright, indirect light and moderate watering.